museumofprague/immersive_room_rider/README.md

 ##### OBS
 You can use free [OBS software](https://obsproject.com/) along with [NDI plugin for OBS](https://github.com/DistroAV/DistroAV/releases) to record NDI streams.
 Better yet, OBS also supports the direct Spout capture.
 Unfortunetly, you might be limited by avaliable max resolution inside OBS based on current diplay setting and GPU.

-##### Spout Recording only
-* Another option is to use [LightJams Spout recorder](https://www.lightjams.com/spout-recorder.html) for capturing Spout stream.
-* One more worth looking into is open source [SpoutRecorder](https://github.com/leadedge/SpoutRecorder/).

 #### Preffered video CODEC
 The best quality is achieved using NotchLC codec.
 The second, slightly worse option is HAP.
-If you can render to NotchLC.
+If you can, render to NotchLC.
 Info about HAP is below.
 Pixera server that is installed on the main server PC have built-in capability to [encode to NotchLC](https://help.pixera.one/pixera-251/notch-lc-encoding), NotchLC also provides [plugins](https://www.notch.one/downloads) for Adobe Premiere / After effects / Encoder that can be used.

 #### Convert Video to HAP codec